||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "Ex-Governor of Yuanshi, Epsilon Eridani," Rhiannon told him.
 "I hear Jaggarneth's head honcho there now.
 Warmongers, both of them."

-"Kourete was the one who ordered that massacre," Vali said bitterly.
+"Kourete was the one who ordered the massacre," Vali said bitterly.
 "I couldn't serve as an agent after that.
 Him and his Que Qiao pen-pushers in Ayodhya got away with the mass murder of civilians!
 You may call it revenge.
 I call it justice."

 "Revenge!" screeched the owl.